js-ferguson/myBlog/README.md

 * Work in progress status for portfolio items.

-* ability to edit a portfolio item.
+* Ability to edit a portfolio item.

 * Add tags to posts and be able to search posts or projects by tags